moabbasi2/CiscoLive2025/README.md

 Pre-requisite: Webex Connect digital platform, AI Autonomous Agent (Beta), Summarize Text Beta node, Journey node (JDS)

-**DEMO-1 Cumulus Insurance**
+**DEMO-1 Cumulus Insurance - AI Powered LiveChat**

         - Download and extract all the files (Demo-1 CumulusInsurance LiveChat.zip)

         - Go to the AI Agent Studio and create a KB document for Cumulus Insurance FAQ (for customer interaction) and upload the ‘Cumulus Insurance FAQs.docx’ file to it

         - Create another KB document for Suggested Response FAQ (for agent assistance) and upload the ‘Suggested Response FAQ-detailed.docx’ file to it.

         - Import the AI Agent for Cumulus Insurance (Cumulus Insurance AI Agent.json) and attach the Cumulus Insurance FAQ Knowledgebase to it.
-Make sure ‘Agent handoff tab is enabled’
+Go to Action tab and make sure ‘Agent handoff tab is enabled’

         - Import the AI Agent for Suggested Response (+Suggested Response AI Agent.json) and attach the Suggested Response FAQ Knowledgebase to it.
-Make sure ‘Agent handoff tab is disable’
+Make sure ‘Agent handoff action is disabled’

         - Finally, import the ‘CumulusInsurance_LiveChat_v33’ workflow to your Webex Connect service and publish it to test this use case

         * Follow general guidelines to adjust flow and node settings based on your tenant.

+**DEMO-2 CumulusAir Proactive Notifications - AMB/Email with AI Powered Voice Channel**

+        - Download and extract all the files (Demo-2 CumulusAir AMBandVoice.zip

+        - Go to the AI Agent Studio and create a KB document for CumulusAir FAQ and upload all the 5 FAQ docx files to it

+        - Import the AI Agent for CumulusAir (CumulusAir_AIAgent.json) and attach the CumulusAir FAQ KB to it.
+Make sure all action configs are populated.
+Please note that each actions pointing to the AI Agent Workflows which will be configured in next step.
+Save, Preview and Publish the AI Agent.

+        - Finally, import the ‘CumulusInsurance_LiveChat_v33’ workflow to your Webex Connect service and publish it to test this use case